musse32/atom-setup/README.md

-# Creating a flask app with Git version control.
+# Creating a flask app with Git version control (In Progress)